Strengthening the resilience of supply chains

 As mentioned, companies can diversify by entering into new partnerships, relocating their production, and expanding their storage and transport capacities to avoid further bottlenecks in logistics and warehousing.
 At the same time, however, they should also be able to readjust themselves in order to be able to react in a targeted manner to failures and fluctuations.

 Transparency in the supply chain increases flexibility

 Transparent collaboration is crucial for flexible planning in order to save costs in the long term, minimize resources within the company and ultimately remain competitive in a global environment.
 To this end, digitization of the supply chain and all related processes in transportation management, from procurement to shipping, is essential for greater transparency.
-A study by the Capgemini Research Institute3 found that 34 percent in Germany intend to increase their investments in technology in the next 12-18 months.
+Studies and surveys found that many companies intend to increase their investments in technology in the next 12-18 months.
 With the advent of digitization, a wide range of processes can then be automated, from planning freight capacity, obtaining quotes and booking, to document management with a view to customs clearance and insurance.
 In addition, a direct connection to the transport management of the logistics or shipping service provider can be established.

 Supply chain issues: Diversification and transparency are top priorities